-I grew up in Darwin, Northern Territory and became hooked on filmmaking when I took a video production class in my last year of high school.
-My folks kindly bought me a camcorder and I started making fun little films with my family and friends, including experimental films, comedy sketches and a video called 'Filmmaking Techniques' which now, incredibly, has over 2 million views on YouTube.
+I grew up in Darwin, Northern Territory and became hooked on filmmaking when I took a high school video production class in 2006.
+My folks kindly bought me a camcorder and I started making fun little films with my family and friends, including experimental films, comedy sketches and a video called 'Filmmaking Techniques' which now has over 2 million views on YouTube.

 I followed my newfound passion down to South Australia and studied Screen Production at Flinders University.
 In 2010 I graduated with a Bachelor of Creative Arts and First Class Honours in Cinematography.
-At the time I was really into the science of horror films, so I wrote my thesis on Japanese horror films and shot my own horror film project on 16mm film.
+I wrote my thesis on Japanese horror films and shot my own horror film project on 16mm film.
 Learning to shoot with an authentic old school 16mm film camera and film stock was an invaluable lesson to learn and an awesome challenge for me as a budding cinematographer.

-After graduating from university I got my first job in the industry as a sports camera operator filming local SANFL matches.
+Following university, I got my first job in the industry as a sports camera operator filming local SANFL matches.
 During this time I also worked for a handful of video production companies around Adelaide which is where I first got my first taste for wedding videography.
 I enjoyed being part of such a special occasion and loved that it gave me the opportunity to flex my creativity with the camera.
-I learnt the intricacies of filming live events, shooting efficiently and being ready for anything!
+I learnt the intricacies of filming live events, shooting efficiently and being ready for anything.

-Then in 2014 I was offered the role of Video Producer at the Adelaide Football Club which was a huge achievement for me.
-I got to travel around with the players and coaching staff, documenting training and game day preparations, producing behind-the-scenes video content for the club's website and social media platforms.
-I was also integral to the conception of 'The Crow's Show' which broadcast every week on Channel 7.
-One of the highlights of my time at the Crows was writing and producing a comedy sketch with the players and coaches as part of the Virgin Film Festival called 'Everything is Possible'.
+In 2014 I was offered the role of Video Producer at the Adelaide Football Club.
+As part of the digital content team I got to travel around with the players and coaching staff, documenting training and game day preparations, creating behind-the-scenes video content for the club's website, social media platforms as well as producing 'The Crow's Show' which broadcast every week on Channel 7.
+One of the highlights of my time at the Crows was directing a comedy sketch with the players and coaches as part of the Virgin Film Festival called 'Everything is Possible'.

-After three years of working with the Adelaide Crows, I was feeling the itch to get back to filming weddings and wanted to give running my own business a go.
-I said farewell to my colleagues at the football club at the end of the 2016 season and registered the business name 'Curtis Brownjohn Films' shortly after.
+As much fun as I was having working with the Adelaide Crows, I was feeling the itch to get back to filming weddings and wanted to give running my own business a go.
+I took the leap and left the football club at the end of the 2016 season, registering the business name 'Curtis Brownjohn Films' shortly thereafter.
 I've been a happy little Wedding Videographer (and now Wedding Photographer) ever since then and have been invited to capture 200+ weddings, 70+ live performances and one christening!

 I'm an only child.